 Fastener Conversion

-Posted: December 22nd, 2010 | Author: | Filed under: Resource | No Comments »
+Posted: December 22nd, 2010 | Author: | Filed under: Resource | Comments Off on Fastener Conversion

 I have to find a machine screw that fits into a threaded hole.
 8-32 fits but does not thread correctly, so its probably a metric thread.
 Searching the web, I snagged this table from the Elgin fastener website.
 So it looks like I’ll have to get a M4 x .07 screw.
 Putting the table on my blog is a good way of knowing where I can find it!